mahmoudElshimi/psi_letter_of_guarantee/README.md

 ### To Do:
 - Prevent write after cancel the letter.
 Done As Per: #603f330
 - More Enhancing For model's Access Rights.
+- Handel Cancel access rights from backend also.
 - Handel Accounting stuff automatically.

 ## Screenshots